ibm-messaging/mq-dev-patterns/container/queuemanager/terraform-aws/README.md

 We have tested this configuration with an id that has AWS `AdministratorAccess` permission.

-We have yet to test these configurations with [OpenTofu](https://opentofu.org), but the expectations that they should work with little to no admendment.
+We have yet to test these configurations with [OpenTofu](https://opentofu.org).
+Our expectations that they should work with little to no admendment, as

+> Initially, OpenTofu will be a drop-in replacement for Terraform, as it will be compatible with Terraform
+> versions 1.5.x.
+You won’t need to make any changes to your code to ensure compatibility.

 ## AWS CLI